ordina-jworks/ordina-jworks.github.io/_posts/2017-05-15-pragmatic-architecture-today.md

   <img class="image fit" alt="Visual" src="/img/prag-arch/visual.png">
 </p>

-While the code is a very important asset of a working system, code alone is not enough to have an accurate and lasting description of a system.
+While code is a very important asset of a working system, code alone is not enough to have an accurate and lasting description of a system.

 > [Grady Booch](https://nl.wikipedia.org/wiki/Grady_Booch)
 >
 > One cannot see the ocean's currents by studying drops of water.

 The goal of visually representing a system, through the architectural description, is to make sure the architecture of the system is in the stakeholder's heads.
-The visual representation can be used to check for consistency, for reporting, for validation and for **sharing information**.
+The visual representation can be used to check for consistency,  reporting, validation and **sharing information**.

 ### Some ground rules

 While UML has its merits, often it's not necessary to create an extensive UML model for the architecture.
-It will be time-consuming and, unfortunately, often it is not correctly understood by stakeholders.
+It will be time-consuming and, unfortunately, often UML is not correctly understood by stakeholders.
 An alternative to UML is to use plain _boxes and lines_.
 However, when using boxes and lines: